diegocardenast/pp5-preorder-system/README.md

 # Bread Preorder System

 The hofpfisterei is a traditional bread business based in Bavaria, Germany.
-Usually, customers need to call in order to make a bread preorder.
+Usually, customers need to call and make a preorder.
 The idea of this project is to offer an **online platform** where **customers can create their preorders without waiting** for someone to answer the phone in one of the selling points.
-The platform will be created using React and REST Framework
+The platform will be created using React and REST Framework.

+This project will be separated in two phases.
+The first one will have accounts access functionality and will provide a CRUD functionality on the types of bread.
+The second part will be planned and is expected to contain the preorder system.
+This repository will cover only the first phase.

 ![Responsive Mockup](https://github.com/diegocardenast/pp5-preorder-system/blob/main/assets/images/amIResponsive.png)

 ## User Experience

-### User Stories
+### User Stories - Phase 1

 #### As a Customer

 ##### User Registration and Login
-- As a **customer**, I want to create an account so that I can log in and place preorders.
+- As a **customer**, I want to create an account so that I can log in.
-- As a **customer**, I want to log in to my account so that I can access my preorder history and place new preorders.

 ##### Browsing Bread Products
 - As a **customer**, I want to browse a list of bread products so that I can choose which bread to preorder.

+#### As an Admin

+##### Managing Bread Products
+- As an **admin**, I want to create new bread products so that customers can preorder them.
+- As an **admin**, I want to update existing bread products so that I can keep the product information current.
+- As an **admin**, I want to delete bread products so that I can remove products that are no longer available.
+- As an **admin**, I want to view a list of all bread products so that I can manage them effectively.

+### Functional Requirements - Phase 1

+#### User Registration and Authentication
+- Implement user registration and login functionality using REST framework for backend authentication.
+- Use React for the frontend to create forms for registration and login.

+#### Bread Product Management
+- Implement CRUD (Create, Read, Update, Delete) operations for bread products in the backend using REST framework.
+- Use React to create an admin interface for managing bread products.

+### User Stories - Phase 2

+#### As a Customer

+##### User Registration and Login
+- As a **customer**, I want to create an account so that I can place preorders.
+- As a **customer**, I want to log in to my account so that I can access my preorder history.

+##### Browsing Bread Products
 - As a **customer**, I want to see pictures of each bread product so that I can make an informed decision.

 ##### Placing a Preorder